Things to Do in Watchet, Somerset: Best Attractions, Walks & One-Day Guide

 Tropiquaria Zoo

 Just two miles south of Watchet is the Tropiquaria Zoo in Washford.
 It houses a Tropical Hall, Nocturnal House, and Aquarium.
 The grounds have 4 acres of animal enclosures.
-There are 40 tanks in the aquarium housing various fish and amphibians, including the 2nd largest breeding program in the world of Mexican Goodeids.
+There are 40 tanks in the aquarium, housing various fish and amphibians, including the 2nd-largest breeding program in the world for Mexican Goodeids.

-This small zoo is a beautiful place for children.
+This quaint zoo is a beautiful place for children.
 There are ample places to play, including a big pirate ship, adventure castle, and dedicated play area beside the café.

 Recommended time to visit: 2.5 hours